 Mr. Li Siguo (李四國), aged 55, is the Chief Accountant of the Company.
-Mr. Li was a clerk in No. 9 Sub-team of Infrastructural Engineering Brigade (基建工程兵第九支隊) (and studied in an army school) from January 1979 to May 1983; an accountant of the Administrative Department in Beijing Urban Construction Group Corporation from June 1983 to April 1988; the finance chief of the Beijing Urban Construction Quality Supervision Station No. 3 Station from May 1988 to December 1992; the chief accountant of the Company since October 2002.
+Mr. Li was a clerk in No. 9 Sub-team of Infrastructural Engineering Brigade (基建工程兵第九支隊) (and studied in an army school) from January 1979 to May 1983; an accountant of the Administrative Department in Beijing Urban Construction Group Corporation from June 1983 to April 1988; the finance chief of the Beijing Urban Construction Quality Supervision Station No. 3 Station from May 1988 to December 1992; the chief accountant in the Finance Department of BUCG from January 1993 to September 2002; and has acted as the Chief Accountant of the Company since October 2002.
 Mr. Li graduated from the CPC Beijing Party School majoring in economics and management in July 2005, and completed the postgraduate study in enterprise management from the Capital University of Economics and Business in January 2001.
 In December 2000, he was qualified as a senior accountant by Beijing Senior Specialised Technique Titles Evaluation Committee (北京市高級專業技術職務評審委員會).

 Mr. Xuan Wenchang (玄文昌), aged 46, is the secretary of the Board and a joint company secretary of the Company.
-Mr. Xuan worked with the 4th department of the No. 3 China Railway from July 1990 to December 1992; acted as the project financial manager for the Second Beijing Urban Construction Engineering Company Limited (北京城建二 建設工程有限公司) from December 1992 to September 2000; acted as a manager under the Finance Department of Beiyuan Hotel of BUCG from September 2000 to September 2006; worked at Beijing Urban Construction Investment Management Company from September 2006 to April 2008 (acted as the chief financial officer for Beijing Haiya Jinyuan Environmental Co., Ltd. from September 2006 to February 2008); acted as the deputy chief accountant of the Company from June 2008 up to now acted as the head of the Listing Preparation Office of the Company from August 2011 to October 2014; and acted as the secretary of the Board and company secretary of the Company since 16 December 2013.
+Mr. Xuan worked with the 4th department of the No. 3 China Railway from July 1990 to December 1992; acted as the project financial manager for the Second Beijing Urban Construction Engineering Company Limited (北京城建二建設工程有限公司) from December 1992 to September 2000; acted as a manager under the Finance Department of Beijuan Hotel of BUCG from September 2000 to September 2006; worked at Beijing Urban Construction Investment Management Company from September 2006 to April 2008 (acted as the chief financial officer for Beijing Haiya Jinyuan Environmental Co., Ltd. from September 2006 to February 2008); acted as the deputy chief accountant of the Company from June 2008 up to now acted as the head of the Listing Preparation Office of the Company from August 2011 to October 2014; and acted as the secretary of the Board and company secretary of the Company since 16 December 2013.
 Mr. Xuan graduated in Finance and Accounting from Shanghai Railway Institute in July 1990, and obtained an executive master's degree in senior business administration from Renmin University of China.
 In February 2007, he was qualified as a senior accountant as approved by Beijing Senior Specialised Technique Qualification Evaluation Committee and became a certified management accountant of the Institute of Certified Management Accountants in the U.S. in June 2013.